 Important Information about Our Relationship with Houston Methodist

 For the last several months, we’ve been in active negotiations with Houston Methodist to renew our relationship so that our employer-sponsored, individual and Medicare Advantage members have continued access to Methodist’s hospitals and physicians.
-If we are unable to reach an agreement, Methodist’s hospitals would be out of network, effective Jan.
-1, 2020, and its physicians would be out of network, effective April 1, 2020.
-The following hospitals are affected by this negotiation:

 - Houston Methodist Hospital